 The best places to live in Nairobi

-Nairobi has a healthy assortment of friendly neighbourhoods for expats to make a new home in.
-New arrivals should familiarise themselves with the diverse areas and suburbs of the city in terms of housing, hospitals, transport and proximity to one's workplace and schools.
+Nairobi has an assortment of friendly neighbourhoods for expats to make a new home in.
+New arrivals should familiarise themselves with the diverse areas and suburbs of the city in terms of housing, hospitals, transport and proximity to workplaces and schools.

 Some of Nairobi's neighbourhoods are more suited to families, while others lend themselves well to the lifestyle of a single expat – and some have a mix of both.